 Anthony, who passed away in March 2023, dedicated his life to advocating for a recovery and lived experience approach to supporting people with mental health challenges.
 Much of his journey from personal recovery to advocating for system change happened during his time working at Mind.

-Each year, the Stratford Lecture invites a thought leader in lived experience to present on a critical issue related to the role of lived experience leadership in innovation and the transformation of the mental health system.
+Each year, the Stratford Lecture invites a guest speaker to present on a critical issue related to lived experience leadership in the transformation of the mental health system.

 The Inaugural lecture guest speaker (in 2024) was Ellie Hodges, a nationally recognised lived experience thought leader.
-Ellie’s lecture explored the need for high level system transformation that is informed and led by people with lived experience at all levels.
+Ellie’s lecture explored the need for high level system transformation that is informed and led by people with lived experience.
 You can watch the 2024 Stratford Lecture here.

 2025 Stratford Lecture

-This year the Mind Stratford Lecture and One Door Mental Health’s annual Symposium will be held together, in Sydney, for the first time.
+The Mind Stratford Lecture and One Door Mental Health’s annual Symposium were held together, in Sydney, for the first time, in 2025.
 Mind and One Door’s shared commitment to research and thought leadership was a key factor in their decision to merge in 2024.

-Both events will explore the theme ‘From vision to action: driving meaningful change in mental health’.
+Both events explored the theme ‘From vision to action: driving meaningful change in mental health’.

 Image